 While the lobby is small its decor is something else.
-Three enormous glass / crystal chandeliers hang from the ceilings with plush surroundings punctuated by original art pieces from Andy Warhol and Salvador Dali (among others).
+Three enormous glass/crystal chandeliers hang from the ceilings with plush surroundings punctuated by original art pieces from Andy Warhol and Salvador Dali (among others).

-Next to the lobby area is the lounge where breakfast and afternoon tea is served.
+Next to the lobby area is the lounge where breakfast and afternoon tea are served.
 If you want to visit for the afternoon tea book well in advance since space is severely limited and is apparently very popular (with ladies who lunch).

 The room was a little small but comfortable with more gadgets than any sane human could learn in a short period of time (I counted 5 remote controls!).
 As you might everything was high-spec with a Bang and Olufsen hi-fi, Mont Blanc stationary, Salvatore Ferragamo toiletries, Nespresso coffee machine, Philippe Starck ghost chair, massive LCD TV, automatic curtains, and many other small touches.

 While the whole hotel has free wi-fi in my experience it didn’t work very well – it would intermittently cut out without warning and then take 10-20 minutes to come back on.
-I wasn’t alone in having these troubles and staff promised to look into it.
+I wasn’t alone in having these troubles and the staff promised to look into it.

 One of the coolest things was the polyvision glass window between the bathroom and the main room.
-In its normal state it was opaque but at the touch of a button it fogs for privacy.
-I’m not sure what would happen in the event of a power-cut 😀
+In its normal state, it was opaque but at the touch of a button, it fogs for privacy.
+I’m not sure what would happen in the event of a power cut 😀

 Breakfast options are minimal but fresh and delicious.
-I had the eggs Benedict twice and thoroughly enjoyed it both times (note I usually hate eggs).
+I had the eggs benedict twice and thoroughly enjoyed it both times (note I usually hate eggs).
 The china was a little flowery for my liking but not out of line with the decadent surroundings.